-Dorothy and Gordon will next be in the U.S. and available to speak in 2017.
+Dorothy and Gordon are currently in the US and will be here until early June 2018.
 Email them to extend an invitation.

 About Gordon and Dorothy Gartrell’s ministry

 Brazil is South America’s most influential country, an economic giant, and one of the world’s biggest democracies.
 Brazil also has a large manufacturing sector, a significant portion of which is comprised of automotive and aviation manufacturing.
 After years of economic boom and bust, changing currencies, hyper-inflation and foreign debt, Brazil´s economy and currency have been stable for more than a decade.
 However, much of the arable land is controlled by wealthy landowners and international corporations, and a large gap exists between the rich and the poor.

 About Gordon and Dorothy Gartrell